YunfeiG/skill-prediction/README.md

 **Slayer's chain after Savaging strike(blazing thrust) 2nd cast is slightly broken if you don't chain OHS/UOHS/MS/evis/PS fast enough**

-Double casts when your ping is higher than animation length, or the cooldown applies at the very end of the skill animation(Short skills like Teleporting jaunts, Boomerang pulse, Overpower, Restraning arrow, Web arrow)
+~~Double casts when your ping is higher than animation length, or the cooldown applies at the very end of the skill animation(Short skills like Teleporting jaunts, Boomerang pulse, Overpower, Restraning arrow, Web arrow)~~, Use https://github.com/YunfeiG/no-double-casts alongside my SP.

 Triple point blank casts(Point blank forward, blast cancel, forward->backward)

 Buggy chained Vampiric Blow(Hardcoded skill at server side, you can chain this skill even if it's on cooldown)

-Headlong rush buff delay(For HLR->WW chain, WW appears to be the slow cast because HLR buff doesn't arrive in time, requires attack speed emulation to fix this which involves a lot of resources)
+Headlong rush buff not be applied when you pointblank this skill to an enemy.

 Fake skills when mounting(Doesn't hurt much)